weitblick/lowmark/README.md

 <?php if (strpos($_SERVER['HTTP_HOST'], 'localhost') !== false || strpos($_SERVER['HTTP_HOST'], '127.0.0.1') !== false) echo '<script src="/local/livereload.js" data-no-instant defer></script>' ?>
 ```

 This will only activate livereload when running locally.
+The `local/` directory should not be transferred to the web server.
+It is not needed there.

 ---